gravitylens/DrinkRecipes/Wisconsin Old Fashioned.md

 # Brandy Old Fashioned Sweet

-As a little kid I remember going to a Supper Clubs for Friday Fish Fry and my grandmother always ordering a "Brandy Old Fashioned Sweet."
+As a little kid I remember going to Supper Clubs for Friday Fish Fry and my grandmother always ordering a "Brandy Old Fashioned Sweet."
 This was to distinguish it from a proper Old Fashions that is not sweet and also made with Bourbon.
 This was a common drink is Wisconsin that is making a comeback.

     2 Oz VSOP Brandy
     1 Oz.
 Cinnamon Simple Syrup